-Associate Professor at Charles Sturt University, Rocco Crino is a practising Clinical Psychologist with a lifetime’s experience in the treatment of Anxiety Disorders.
+Professor Rocco Crino is a practising Clinical Psychologist with a lifetime’s experience in the treatment of Anxiety Disorders.
 In this brief video he explains what a Panic Disorder is, how common it is and how it can be effectively treated with Cognitive Behaviour Therapy.

-A Panic Attacks is characterised by; sudden episodes of intense fear that seems to come without any apparent cause.
+A panic attack is characterised by; sudden episodes of intense fear that seems to come without any apparent cause.
 Intense panic usually last a few minutes but sometimes it could return in waves for up to two hours.
-During a Panic Attack people experience intense feelings of anxiety that seem like they cannot be brought under control.
+During a panic attack people experience intense feelings of anxiety that seem like they cannot be brought under control.